AlejandroAMarin/BIMSA/README.md

 > BIMSA was developed and tested in UPMEM UPMEM-v1A chips using SDK 2024.1.0.
 > To check your sdk version run the `dpu-diag` command.

-On a UPMEM server all libraries should be installed, so BIMSA should run straightforwardly by cloning the repositorie.
+On a UPMEM server all libraries should be installed, so BIMSA should run straightforwardly by cloning the repository.
 If there are any SDK problems, contact the UPMEM team for troubleshooting.
 ```
 git clone git@github.com:AlejandroAMarin/BIMSA.git
 cd BIMSA